We all need balance in our lives. Literally. But having good balance is more complex than you may realize.

 Before you start: If you have serious balance problems, it’s a good idea to begin with a trainer at a gym or a physical therapist.
 At home, be sure to have someone “spot” you or at least have something to hold onto so you don’t fall.

 Balance on a board: Also called wobble or rocker boards, balance boards are wooden or plastic devices that sit on a short base that acts as a fulcrum.
-By shifting your weight from side to side and/or front to back, you try to balance without rocking too much.
+By shifting your weight from side to side or front to back, you try to balance without rocking too much.
 For more of a challenge, do it with your eyes closed.
-Boards cost about $20 to $60.
+Boards cost about $20 to $60 (or more, for a "professional" one).

 Have a ball: Made of vinyl and filled with air, a large exercise ball (also called a stability ball or physioball) is another handy helper for improving balance.
 At home, be sure you have plenty of room so you don’t tumble onto a piece of furniture.
-The balls come in different sizes (based on your height) and cost about $15 to $40 or more.
+The balls come in different sizes (based on your height); most cost about $15 to $30.

 Walk on cobblestones: Chinese tradition holds that walking on uneven paths is good for balance.
-And a study several years ago at the Oregon Research Institute gave support to the practice.
+A study at the Oregon Research Institute gave support to the practice.
 It found that healthy but sedentary older adults significantly improved their balance by walking on special cobblestone mats.

-Try a mini-trampoline: Training on a mini-trampoline for 14 weeks increased balance in a study this year in the Journal of Electromyography and Kinesiology.
+Try a mini-trampoline: Training on a mini-trampoline for 14 weeks increased balance in a study published in the Journal of Electromyography and Kinesiology in 2011.
 After participating in the program, older people were better able to regain their footing in a forward fall experiment—an ability that can help prevent a serious injury in real life.

 Bottom line: If you are over 60, ask your doctor to check your sense of balance.
 There are many ways to improve your balance and thus reduce the risk of falls.
 Find what you like but also mix it up.

 Another thing to consider for fall prevention is a vitamin D supplement.
 Studies suggest that adequate vitamin D reduces the risk of falls by increasing muscle strength in the legs.
-The recommended daily intake is 600 IU up to age 70 and 800 IU for those older, though people who are deficient may need higher doses.
+The recommended daily intake is 600 IU up to age 70 and 800 IU for those older, but we recommend 800 to 1,000 IU a day for most people.
+People who are deficient may need higher doses.